BudValZer/exadel-internship/README.md

-# This is a global reamde file to whole repo
+# This is a global readme file to whole repo